Eurovision Song Contest: Phil Coulter's views on Israel challenged

 WHICH STATES ARE FOR AND AGAINST ISRAEL?

-According to international media reports, Ireland, Iceland, Spain, Slovenia are pressing for Israel to be removed from the competition.
+According to international media reports, Ireland, Iceland, Spain and Slovenia are pressing for Israel to be removed from the competition.

 However it is also claimed that Germany and Italy will withdraw if Israel is barred – with Austria and Switzerland also expressing support for Israel.
 Greece, Azerbaijan, and Cyprus will reportedly side with Israel in any vote.